RNA-FRETools/MASH-FRET/docs/histogram-analysis/panels/area-management.md

 * [.hist files](../../output-files/hist-histograms.html) are systematically saved,
 * [.pdf files](../../output-files/pdf-histogram-analysis-figures.html) are saved when bootstrap analysis was used,
 * [_config.txt](../../output-files/txt-histogram-state-configurations.html) are saved when state configurations were determined,
-* [_thresh.txt](../../output-files/txt-histogram-gaussian-populations.html) are saved when thresholds were used, and
+* [_thresh or _gauss.txt](../../output-files/txt-histogram-gaussian-populations.html) are saved when state populations were calculated.
-* [_gauss.txt](../../output-files/txt-histogram-gaussian-populations.) when Gaussian fitting was used.

 ---